iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> I have had this app sense it came out and not once have I seen any information or gotten a notification.
+Undoubtedly no one uses this app because I work where there have been at least 20 some cases it looks as if one person would have this app, but no. Its useless<br> :date: __2020-12-01 13:49:51__

 > Having bluetooth on all the time absolutely destroys my battery life.
 I like the idea of the app but it relies on people to have the app on their phone and self report if they've been sick or not.
 Only 100k downloads.
 NC has like 10 million people...
 Thats like 0.01% of the population have the app.
 Whats the point?
 And you could have asymptomatic people all around you.
 This app should be advertised.
 How are people supposed to know about it?<br> :date: __2020-11-26 06:57:23__